BOX (NYSE:BOX) Price Target Raised to $30.00

-BOX (NYSE:BOX) had its price objective increased by KeyCorp from $29.00 to $30.00 in a research note published on Wednesday, Price Targets.com reports.
-KeyCorp currently has an overweight rating on the software maker’s stock.
+BOX (NYSE:BOX) had its price objective upped by Morgan Stanley from $29.00 to $30.00 in a report issued on Wednesday morning, The Fly reports.
+They currently have an equal weight rating on the software maker’s stock.

-BOX has been the topic of a number of other research reports.
-Zacks Investment Research lowered shares of BOX from a buy rating to a hold rating and set a $27.00 target price on the stock. in a research report on Tuesday, November 16th.
-JMP Securities upgraded shares of BOX from a market perform rating to an outperform rating and set a $32.00 target price on the stock in a research report on Monday, September 27th.
-Morgan Stanley lowered shares of BOX from an overweight rating to an equal weight rating and set a $29.00 target price on the stock. in a research report on Thursday, October 7th.
-Finally, Raymond James raised their target price on shares of BOX from $27.00 to $29.00 and gave the company an outperform rating in a research report on Thursday, August 26th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have given a buy rating to the company.
-According to MarketBeat.com, BOX presently has a consensus rating of Buy and an average target price of $28.60.
+Several other brokerages also recently weighed in on BOX.
+Raymond James boosted their target price on shares of BOX from $27.00 to $29.00 and gave the company an outperform rating in a research note on Thursday, August 26th.
+KeyCorp boosted their target price on shares of BOX from $29.00 to $30.00 and gave the company an overweight rating in a research note on Wednesday.
+Zacks Investment Research downgraded shares of BOX from a buy rating to a hold rating and set a $27.00 target price for the company. in a research note on Tuesday, November 16th.
+Finally, JMP Securities raised shares of BOX from a market perform rating to an outperform rating and set a $32.00 target price for the company in a research note on Monday, September 27th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has a consensus rating of Buy and an average price target of $28.60.

-In related news, CFO Dylan C. Smith sold 15,000 shares of the business’s stock in a transaction on Friday, September 10th.
-The shares were sold at an average price of $23.59, for a total value of $353,850.00.
-Following the transaction, the chief financial officer now owns 1,182,900 shares in the company, valued at $27,904,611.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, Director Kimberly Hammonds sold 2,773 shares of the business’s stock in a transaction on Tuesday, October 19th.
-The shares were sold at an average price of $26.00, for a total transaction of $72,098.00.
+In other news, CFO Dylan C. Smith sold 15,000 shares of the business’s stock in a transaction dated Friday, September 10th.
+The stock was sold at an average price of $23.59, for a total transaction of $353,850.00.
+Following the completion of the sale, the chief financial officer now owns 1,182,900 shares in the company, valued at approximately $27,904,611.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Kimberly Hammonds sold 2,773 shares of the company’s stock in a transaction that occurred on Tuesday, October 19th.
+The stock was sold at an average price of $26.00, for a total value of $72,098.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 47,773 shares of company stock worth $1,203,848.
+Insiders sold a total of 47,773 shares of company stock valued at $1,203,848 in the last 90 days.
 6.20% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of BOX.
-Voloridge Investment Management LLC bought a new stake in BOX in the first quarter valued at $919,000.
-Scout Investments Inc. increased its stake in BOX by 18.9% in the second quarter.
-Scout Investments Inc. now owns 451,929 shares of the software maker’s stock valued at $11,547,000 after purchasing an additional 71,919 shares in the last quarter.
-Whittier Trust Co. of Nevada Inc. bought a new stake in BOX in the second quarter valued at $123,000.
-Alliancebernstein L.P. increased its stake in BOX by 28.9% in the second quarter.
-Alliancebernstein L.P. now owns 271,900 shares of the software maker’s stock valued at $6,947,000 after purchasing an additional 60,920 shares in the last quarter.
-Finally, Green Alpha Advisors LLC increased its stake in BOX by 43.8% in the second quarter.
-Green Alpha Advisors LLC now owns 39,330 shares of the software maker’s stock valued at $1,005,000 after purchasing an additional 11,975 shares in the last quarter.
-79.85% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Eagle Bay Advisors LLC purchased a new position in BOX in the 2nd quarter worth approximately $41,000.
+US Bancorp DE boosted its holdings in BOX by 31.5% in the 2nd quarter.
+US Bancorp DE now owns 1,874 shares of the software maker’s stock worth $48,000 after acquiring an additional 449 shares during the period.
+Bbva USA acquired a new position in shares of BOX in the 2nd quarter valued at approximately $58,000.
+Pacer Advisors Inc. acquired a new position in shares of BOX in the 3rd quarter valued at approximately $72,000.
+Finally, Rockefeller Capital Management L.P. raised its position in shares of BOX by 379.7% in the 3rd quarter.
+Rockefeller Capital Management L.P. now owns 3,113 shares of the software maker’s stock valued at $73,000 after purchasing an additional 2,464 shares in the last quarter.
+Hedge funds and other institutional investors own 79.85% of the company’s stock.

 About BOX